YakShavingAsAService/Federal-website-crawling-howto/README.md

 Now I can load the Heritrix control pane on my desktop's browser via https://localhost:9999.

 OK, now we've loaded up https://localhost:9999 in our browser.
 But wait, all I see is garbage on the web page!
 You'll need to configure a SSL certificate error exception first.
-This turned out to be not-straightforward in the most recent version of Firefox, so I just used Konquerer instead.
+In Firefox, go to about:preferences#privacy and scroll down to the Certificates section.
+Click "View Certificates" and pick the Servers tab, then click Add Exception at the bottom.
+Put "https://localhost:9999" in the location field, then click "Get Certificate."
 Once the exception is configured, a normal control pane loads.

 ### First crawl